TimotejK/wier-labs/docs/PA1.md

 ## What to submit

 Only one of the group members should make a submission of the assignment in moodle.
-The submission should contain only a link to the repository that contains the following:
+The submission should contain only a link to the repository that contains the following which you will use for all the submissions during the course:

- * a file *db*
+ * a file *pa1/db*
- * a file *report.pdf* - PDF report.
+ * a file *pa1/report.pdf* - PDF report.
- * a file *README.md* - Short description of the project and instructions to install, set up and run the crawler.
+ * a file *pa1/README.md* - Short description of the project and instructions to install, set up and run the crawler.
- * a folder *crawler* - Implementation of the crawler.
+ * a folder *pa1/crawler* - Implementation of the crawler.

 > **NOTE:** The database dump you submit should not contain images or binary data.
 Filename *db* should be of **Custom** export format that you can export directly using pgAdmin:
 >